dwyl/learn-flutter/README.md

 class Api {}
 ```

+Here,
+the `LoginService`
-Here, the `LoginService` receives the `Api` object
+receives the `Api` object in the constructor,
-in the constructor, something it depends on.
+something it depends on.
-This is no problem if the `LoginService` is one or
+This is no problem
-two levels deep from a widget it uses it.
+if the `LoginService` is one or two levels deep from a widget it uses it.
+However,
-However, it does become a problem when it's
-ten levels deep.
+it does become a problem when it's ten levels deep.

 ```sh
 Widget 1 -> Widget 2 -> Widget 3 -> Widget 4
 ```

-Let's consider we have a `Widget X`, that returns a list of albums.
+Let's consider we have a `Widget X` that returns a list of albums.
-If `Widget 4` needed these list of albums, it would need `Widget X`.
+If `Widget 4` needed these list of albums,
+it would need `Widget X`.
-To do this, `Widget X` would need to be passed on
+To do this,
+`Widget X` would need to be passed on
-from `Widget 1` all the way to `Widget 4` so `Widget 4` could
+from `Widget 1` all the way to `Widget 4`
-use it.
+so `Widget 4` could use it.
 This is not sustainable and it can become nightmarish.

 Instead of using a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)
-which can often lead to unexpected behaviour and
+which can often lead to unexpected behaviour
-harder to test codebase, we need to use *dependency injection*.
+and harder to test codebases,
+we need to use *dependency injection*.
-But in cases of deeply nested widgets, using packages like
+But in cases of deeply nested widgets,
+using packages like
 [`get_it`](https://pub.dev/packages/get_it) or
 [`Riverpod`](https://riverpod.dev/) or
 [`Provider`](https://pub.dev/packages/provider)
-are the way to go, as they give us much better
+are the way to go,
+as they give us much better
-control over our dependencies without any of the
+control over our dependencies
-drawbacks of creating our own singletons with `Singleton.instance`,
+*without* any of the drawbacks of creating
+our own singletons with `Singleton.instance`,
-allowing us to inject dependencies and accessin values
+allowing us to inject dependencies
-in deeply nested widgets without chaining dependencies
+and accessing values in deeply nested widgets
-along the widget tree.
+without chaining dependencies along the widget tree.
 This is also useful for mocking objects in testing.

-If you are interested in how you would
+If you are interested
+in how you would implement these,
-implement these, we highly recommend taking a look
+we highly recommend taking a look
 at this video -> https://www.youtube.com/watch?v=vBT-FhgMaWM&ab_channel=FilledStacks .
-It's a 10 minute video that explains this topic in
+It's a 10 minute video that explains this topic
+in simple terms
-simple terms and shows implementation examples using
+and shows implementation examples
-`get_it` and `Provider`.
+using `get_it` and `Provider`.
 Great stuff!